KazaiMazai/SwiftyUIKit/README.md

 SwiftyUIKit is a featherweight lib for building layout in a clean and declarative way.

-It allows to build an autolayout-powered UIView layout in a clean SwiftUI-style while using pure UIKit API for additional layout and views configuration.
+It allows to build an autolayout-powered UIView layout in a clean SwiftUI-style DSL while using pure UIKit API for additional layout and views configuration.